LARGE BOX AC50s - SOLID STATE RECTIFIED

-The warning plaque is red; the serial number plate is three-line
+The warning plaque is red, and the serial number plate is three-line.

 Serial number 6018 - currently in the UK

-Control panel faded to green/back, as is the case with a number of other later AC50s.
+Control panel has faded in places to green, as is the case with a number of other later AC50s.
+Where the paint is lost completely the brass underlayer is showing through.

 Serial number 6023 - currently in the UK